wpengine/base-images-public/python/README.md

 Python image to lint, test, and build python packages.

-Uses the `python:3.5` image which also includes python 2.7 for ease of testing both versions.
+Uses the `ubuntu:focal` image and installs python3-pip which is currently python 3.8.5

 ## Includes